h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Custom Validation Splits For Time-Series Experiments
 - Timeout In Seconds For Time-Series Properties Detection in UI
 - Generate Holiday Features
+- List of countries for which to look up holiday calendar and to generate is-Holiday features for
-- Time-Series Lags Override
+- Time-Series Lags Override (-1 = auto)
 - Smallest Considered Lag Size
 - Enable Feature Engineering from Time Column
 - Allow Integer Time Column As Numeric Feature
 - Allowed Date and Date-Time Transformations
-- Enable Feature Engineering from Integer Time Column
-- Allow Date or Time Features to be Transformed Directly into a Numerical Representation
 - Consider Time Groups Columns as Standalone Features
 - Which TGC Feature Types to Consider as Standalone Features
 - Enable Time Unaware Transformers